sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/JavaScript_Development/ScriptDoc_tag_quick_reference.md

 ![error](/Images/appc/download/attachments/30083087/error.png)

-Signifies that a function is a member of the specified class.
+It signifies that a function is a member of the specified class.

 [@method](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Specifications/ScriptDoc_(SDOC)_2.0_Specification/#method)